nHurD/Resume/resume.md

 ### Sabre Systems, Inc, Warminster PA
 #### Senior Software Engineer, IT Department
 ##### 2006 - Present

 Lead development effort for company's new employee-only Intranet site.

 Implemented a single sign-on system that allows employees to navigate between all of the company's employee-only sites and SharePoint portals.

+Aided in the company's effort to reduce rack-space and power consumption by consolidating all of the company's development servers into a single virtual environment using VMware Server and Linux.

+Installed an external certificate authority (ECA) certificate on a government portal that is hosted by Sabre Systems' Lexington Park office.

+Responsible for maintaining Sabre's centralized subversion server.Lead development effort for company's new employee-only Intranet site.

+Implemented a single sign-on system that allows employees to navigate between all of the company's employee-only sites and SharePoint portals.